SaowalakMeethong/Data-Science-Job-Salaries/README.md

 - When classifying the average salary by level of expertise, it was found that the Expert level had an average salary of 199,000 dollars.
 - When looking at the number of people classified by the size of companies that consist of S, M, and L, it was found that M-sized companies had the largest number, accounting for 53%.
 - When looking at the number of types of employment by company size, it was found that the number of types of full-time employment was the highest.
-- When looking at the number of people classified by level of expertise, it was found that the senior level was the most
+- When looking at the number of people classified by level of expertise, it was found that the senior level was the most.
 ## 📊 Visualization
 ### Screenshot
 ![](https://github.com/SaowalakMeethong/Data-Scientist-Salary/assets/142102520/6e53ae55-7931-48a3-bf37-91eb48a52a23)